DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 * "Ismark Kolyanovich defied me by obstructing the justice I meted out unto his village.
 Why should I, as his lord, not punish him for his disloyalty?"
 * "I have claimed Ireena Kolyana, and marked her as my own.
 Why should I not take her with me to Castle Ravenloft right now?"
 * "You are trespassers in my lands, and the last outsider that entered Barovia fostered sedition and treachery.
-Why should I not dispatch you now, just as I disposed of him?"
+Why should I not dispatch you now, to prevent you from doing the same?"
 (Strahd's question is referring to Dr. Rudolph van Richten.)

 If the players buried Walter's bones and put the spirits of Death House to rest, Strahd poses an additional question: